Abhaydas1/CHATBOT_API/README.md

+Want to check the site?? here is the link: https://chatbot-abhay.streamlit.app/

 🤖 Streamlit Chatbot using OpenRouter & Gemini
 Welcome to your friendly AI chatbot powered by OpenRouter and Google's gemini-2.5-flash-preview-05-20 model!
 This lightweight, interactive chatbot runs on Streamlit and features a simple yet elegant UI for engaging conversations with a powerful large language model.